-Supplemental disclosures of cash and non-cash investing and financing transactions non-cash investing and financing transactions Six Months Ended June 30 June 30, 2 2019 2018 Cash paid for interest \$ 344 \$ 850 Non-cash purchase of property, plant and equipment \$ 506 \$ 16 Exchange of convertible debt into common stock \$ \$ 3,701 Accrued debt and equity issuance costs \$ \$ 61 Fair value of 2020 Notes embedded derivative liability upon conversion into common stock \$ - \$ 2,193 Fair value of warrants at issuance and upon exercise, net \$ - \$ 4,905 Shares of common stock sold but not paid \$ - \$ 14,130
+Supplemental disclosures of cash and non-cash investing and financing transactions Nine Months Ended September 2019 2018 Cash paid for interest \$ 1,038 \$ 1,261 Non-cash purchase of property, plant and equipment \$ 41 \$ 440 Exchange of convertible debt into common stock \$ \$ 3,701 Fair value of 2020 Notes embedded derivative liability upon conversion into common stock \$ - \$ 2,193 Fair value of warrants at issuance and upon exercise, net \$ \$ 4,905

-1. Nature of Business, Financial Condition, Basis of Presentation and Reverse Stock Split
+1. Nature of Business, Financial Condition and Basis of Presentation

 Nature of Business.
-Gevo, Inc. ("Gevo" or the "Company," which, unless otherwise indicated, refers to Gevo, Inc. and its subsidiaries) is a renewable chemicals and next generation "low-carbon" fuel company focused on the development and commercialization of renewable alternatives to petroleum-based products.
-Low-carbon fuels reduce the carbon intensity, or the level of greenhouse gas emissions ("GHG"), compared to standard fossil-based fuels across their lifecycle.
+Gevo, Inc. ("Gevo" or the "Company," which, unless otherwise indicated, refers to Gevo, Inc. and its subsidiaries) is a nextgeneration, low-carbon fuel company focused on the development and commercialization of renewable biofuel alternatives to fossil-based products.
+Lowcarbon fuels reduce the carbon intensity, or the level of greenhouse gas emissions ("GHG"), compared to standard petroleum, fossil-based, fuels across their lifecycle.
 The most common low-carbon fuels are renewable fuels.
-Gevo is focused on the development and production of mainstream fuels like gasoline and jet fuel using renewable feedstocks that have the potential to lower GHG at a meaningful scale and enhance agricultural production, including food and other related products.
-In addition to serving the low-carbon fuel markets, through Gevo's technology, Gevo can also serve markets for the production of chemical intermediate products for solvents, plastics and building block chemicals.
+Gevo is focused on the development and production of mainstream fuels like jet fuel and gasoline, using renewable feedstocks to produce sustainable aviation fuel and renewable gasoline that have the potential to lower GHG at a meaningful scale and enhance sustainable agricultural, including food and other related products.
+In addition to serving the low-carbon fuel markets, through Gevo's technology, Gevo can also serve markets for the production of intermediate chemical products for solvents, plastics and building-block chemicals using our technologies.

 In addition to its ethanol production capabilities, the Company developed proprietary technology that uses a combination of synthetic biology, metabolic engineering, chemistry and chemical engineering to make isobutanol and hydrocarbon products from isobutanol that can displace petrochemical incumbent products.
 The Company has been able to genetically engineer yeast, whereby the yeast produces isobutanol from carbohydrates.
 The Company's technology converts its renewable isobutanol to alcohol-to-jet ("ATJ"), isooctane, isooctene and para-xylene (building block for polyester) at its hydrocarbons demonstration plant located at South Hampton Resources, Inc's facility in Silsbee, Texas (the "South Hampton Facility").
-In addition, the Company's production facility located in Luverne, Minnesota (the "Luverne Facility") has production capacity of about 20 million gallons per year of ethanol, 45-50 kilotons of animal feed, and 3 million pounds of corn oil.
+In addition, the Company's production facility located in Luverne, Minnesota (the "Luverne Facility") has production capacity of about 20 million gallons per year of ethanol, 45-50 kilotons of animal feed and 3 million pounds of corn oil.

-As of June 30, 2019, the Company continues to engage in research and development, business development, business and financial planning, optimizing operations for low-carbon ethanol, isobutanol and related hydrocarbons production, and raising capital to fund future expansion of its Luverne Facility.
+As of September 30, 2019, the Company continues to engage in research and development, business development, business and financial planning, optimizing operations for low-carbon ethanol, isobutanol and related hydrocarbons production, and raising capital to fund future expansion of its Luverne Facility.
 Ultimately, the Company believes that the attainment of profitable operations is dependent upon future events, including (i) completing certain capital improvements at the Luverne Facility to produce low-carbon ethanol side-by-side with low-carbon isobutanol; (ii) completing the Company's development activities resulting in commercial production and sales of low-carbon ethanol, isobutanol, or isobutanol derived products and/or technology; (iii) obtaining adequate financing to complete the Company's development activities, including the build out of low-carbon ethanol capacity and further isobutanol and hydrocarbon capacity; (iv) gaining market acceptance and demand for the Company's products and services; (v) attracting and retaining qualified personnel; and (vi) the achievement of a level of revenues adequate to support the Company's cost structure.